rvalien/GladOs/README.md

 ---
 ### todo
 refactor connections:
-use connection pool for postgres move from redis to aioredis move from psycopg2 to asyncpg
+use connection pool for postgres
+move from redis to aioredis
+move from psycopg2 to asyncpg

+refactor time button